shadowalker77/VasExample/README.md

     }
 }
 ```
-**Attention:** it variable is a Boolead which determines the status of user subscription.
+**Attention:** it variable is a Boolean which determines the status of user subscription.
 **Important:** it variable may be null which means checking for user subscription has been failed due to some reason like lack of the internet.
 # Share app
 In order to properly share a valid link of app with proper descriptions, just call this method: